KAZABANA/PR-PL/README.md

 PR-PL: A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for EEG-Based Emotion Recognition
 =
-* A Pytorch implementation of our paper "PR-PL: A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for EEG-Based Emotion Recognition".<br>
+* A Pytorch implementation of our paper "PR-PL: A Novel Prototypical Representation Based Pairwise Learning Framework for Emotion Recognition Using EEG Signals." <br>
 * [arxiv](https://arxiv.org/abs/2202.06509)

 # Installation: